 - The negotiations began in September 2018 with the appointment of Ambassador Zalmay Khalilzad to initiate direct talks with the Taliban.
 After nine rounds of US-Taliban talks in Qatar, the two sides seemed close to an agreement.

 - Troops Withdrawal: The US will draw down to 8,600 troops in 135 days and the NATO or coalition troop numbers will also be brought down, proportionately and simultaneously.
 And all troops will be out within 14 months.

-- Taliban Commitment: The main counter-terrorism commitment by the Taliban is that Taliban will not allow any of its members, other individuals or groups, including al-Qaeda, to use the soil of Afghanistan to threaten the security of the United States and its allies.
+- Taliban Commitment: The main counter-terrorism commitment by the Taliban is that the Taliban will not allow any of its members, other individuals or groups, including al-Qaeda, to use the soil of Afghanistan to threaten the security of the United States and its allies.

-- Sanctions Removal: UN sanctions on Taliban leaders to be removed by three months and US sanctions by August 27.
+- Sanctions Removal: UN sanctions on Taliban leaders to be removed within three months and US sanctions by August 27.
 The sanctions will be out before much progress is expected in the intra-Afghan dialogue.

 - Prisoner Release: The US-Taliban pact says up to 5,000 imprisoned Taliban and up to 1,000 prisoners from “the other side” held by Taliban “will be released” by March 10.

 - One-Sided Deal: The fundamental issue with the U.S.’s Taliban engagement is that it deliberately excluded the Afghan government because the Taliban do not see the government as legitimate rulers.
 Also, there is no reference to the Constitution, rule of law, democracy and elections in the deal.

 - Taliban is known for strict religious laws, banishing women from public life, shutting down schools and unleashing systemic discrimination on religious and ethnic minorities, and has not made any promises on whether it would respect civil liberties or accept the Afghan Constitution.